aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/efficient-image-handling-java-aspose-imaging/_index.md

    - For production use, purchase a full license via [Purchase Aspose.Imaging](https://purchase.aspose.com/buy).
 3. **Basic Initialization** – After the library is on the classpath, you can start creating `Image` objects as demonstrated in the sections below.

-## Java Image Optimization Overview
+## Java image optimization overview

 Before diving into code, let’s clarify why each step matters for **java image optimization**: